NaughtyPrata/weather-uncle2/replit.md

 ## Overview

 Weather Uncle Bot is a personality-driven Telegram chatbot that embodies an enthusiastic weather expert character.
-The bot leverages OpenAI's GPT-4o model to provide engaging conversations about meteorology, weather patterns, and climate science.
-Unlike typical weather bots that simply provide forecasts, Weather Uncle creates an interactive experience by combining weather knowledge with a warm, storytelling personality that makes meteorology accessible and entertaining for users.
+The bot leverages OpenAI's GPT-4o model via OpenRouter to provide engaging conversations about meteorology, weather patterns, and climate science.
+The bot features real-time Singapore weather data integration from Singapore's government API, automatically fetching current forecasts when users ask weather-related questions.
+Unlike typical weather bots that simply provide forecasts, Weather Uncle creates an interactive experience by combining real weather data with a warm, storytelling personality that makes meteorology accessible and entertaining for users.

 ## User Preferences